All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 In 2013, Lopez-Otin and colleagues published a landmark paper in Cell identifying nine hallmarks of aging.
 By 2023, that list had expanded to twelve.
 These hallmarks include genomic instability, telomere attrition, epigenetic alterations, loss of proteostasis, disabled macroautophagy, deregulated nutrient sensing, mitochondrial dysfunction, cellular senescence, stem cell exhaustion, altered intercellular communication, chronic inflammation, and dysbiosis.

 The critical insight is that these hallmarks are interconnected.
 Mitochondrial dysfunction generates reactive oxygen species that accelerate genomic instability.
 Cellular senescence drives chronic inflammation (sometimes called "inflammaging").
 Deregulated nutrient sensing impairs autophagy.
-You cannot address aging by targeting a single pathway any more than you can fix a leaking roof by patching one hole when there are five.
+You can't address aging by targeting a single pathway any more than you can fix a leaking roof by patching one hole when there are five.

 This is the scientific basis for stacking.
 Each peptide in a longevity stack targets a different cluster of hallmarks.